Xe/site/blog/we-have-go-2.markdown

 <xeblog-conv name="Cadey" mood="coffee">I say this as someone who maintains a
-library that uses contexts to store [contextually relevant log fields](https://pkg.go.dev/within.website/ln) as a way to make logs easier to correlate between.
- Arguably you could make the case that people are misusing the tool and of course this is what will happen when you do that but I don't know if this is really the right thing to tell people.</xeblog-conv>
+library that uses contexts to store [contextually relevant log fields](https://pkg.go.dev/within.website/ln) as a way to make logs easier to correlate between.<br /><br />Arguably you could make the case that people are misusing the tool and of course this is what will happen when you do that but I don't know if this is really the right thing to tell people.</xeblog-conv>